jethomas2020/SQLAlchemy-Challenge/README.md

 In addition to the initial analysis, we can also design a Flask API based on the queries that we have just developed.

-    Used Flask to create your routes.
+    Use Flask to create our routes.

 Routes
     /